 Someone may have the greatest idea in the world but will often launch only to get hit by a lawsuit from someone who has your brand name and is on the other side of the world.
 Maybe you’ve built a small business using a small SAAS vendor, because it’s affordable and agile.
 And then a few hundred customers later, you see your vendor partner set up a copycat of your idea.
 In hindsight, you should have trademarked, and you should have built in a non-compete clause to your agreements.
 The good news is, if you make these hardscrabble mistakes early on, you will never make them again, and the knowledge will become Gospel within your growing organisation.

 Learn every aspect of your business hands-on so that you become a human Swiss army knife.
-Because when everything’s got upended, when every sector is upside down, those who are well equipped and can do everything will survive and outperform.
+Because when everything’s got upended, when every sector is upside down, those that are well equipped and can do everything will survive and outperform.